stephendolan/site/src/_writing/2023-01-05-a-chat-curmudgeons-slack-preferences.md

 - `Teams` for channels specifically related to teams at the company, like Engineering, Sales, or Marketing.
 - `Projects` for ethereal channels related to something that has a definite ending, like a specific feature or position you're hiring for.
 - `External` for [Slack Connect](https://slack.com/connect) channels with vendors, customers, and contractors.

+This also allows you to set section-specific visibility rules so that you don't see all of your channels displayed all of the time.

 ## Ship tasks to OmniFocus